catacombing/tzompantli/README.md

 ## Permissions

-To allow Tzompantli to poweroff/reboot the device, it is necessary to grand some Polkit permissions.
+To allow Tzompantli to poweroff/reboot the device, it is necessary to grant some Polkit permissions.

 The rules to grant these permissions to users in the `catacomb` group can be